finn-no/tech.finn.no/_posts/2015-04-27-finding-gold-in-big-data.markdown

 {% endhighlight %}

 ## the event collection module
  The collecting of events we wanted to happen asynchronously and in a fail-over safe manner so we chose a combination of thrift and <a href="https://github.com/facebook/scribe">Scribe</a> from Facebook.
 Each event object, or bean, is a thrift defined object, and these are serialised using thrift into Base64 encoded strings and transported through the network via Scribe.
-The event collection module is nothing more than a Scribe sink and it dumps these Thrift beans, still serialised, directly into Cassandra.
+The event collection module is nothing more than a Scribe sink and it dumps these Thrift event beans directly into Cassandra.

 Each event is schemaless in its <code>values</code> field, it's up to the application to decide what data to record, and is defined by Thrift like:
 {% highlight java %}